The Long Read

 Yes, if you can prove your insurable interest in them aka you need to be able to prove that their untimely death can cause you financial trouble.

 For example: You can buy term insurance for a parent, spouse or your business partner.
-But not for a random acquaintance because the latter will not be able to prove their insurable interest in you in the absence of a blood or legal relation.
+But not for a random acquaintance because you will not be able to prove your insurable interest in them, in the absence of a blood or legal relation.